 - •Mining different kinds of knowledge in databases.
 The need of different users is not the same.
 And Different user may be in interested in different kind of knowledge.
 Therefore it is necessary for data mining to cover broad range of knowledge discovery task. - •Interactive mining of knowledge at multiple levels of abstraction.
 The data mining process needs to be interactive because it allows users to focus the search for patterns, providing and refining data mining requests based on returned results. - •Incorporation of background knowledge.
 To guide discovery process and to express the discovered patterns, the background knowledge can be used.
-Background knowledge may be used to express the discovered patterns not only in concise terms but at multiple level of abstraction.

-- •Data mining query languages and ad hoc data mining.
+Background knowledge may be used to express the discovered patterns not only in concise terms but at multiple level of abstraction. - •Data mining query languages and ad hoc data mining.
 Data Mining Query language that allows the user to describe ad hoc mining tasks, should be integrated with a data warehouse query language and optimized for efficient and flexible data mining. - •Presentation and visualization of data mining results.
 Once the patterns are discovered it needs to be expressed in high level languages, visual representations.
-This representations should be easily understandable by the users. - •Handling noisy or incomplete data.
-The data cleaning methods are required that can handle the noise, incomplete objects while mining the data regularities.
-If data cleaning methods are not there then the accuracy of the discovered patterns will be poor. - •Pattern evaluation.
-It refers to interestingness of the problem.
-The patterns discovered should be interesting because either they represent common knowledge or lack novelty. - Efficiency and scalability of data mining algorithms.
-In order to effectively extract the information from huge amount of data in databases, data mining algorithm must be efficient and scalable. - Parallel, distributed, and incremental mining algorithms.
-The factors such as huge size of databases, wide distribution of data, and complexity of data mining methods motivate the development of parallel and distributed data mining algorithms.
-These algorithm divide the data into partitions which is further processed parallel.
-Then the results from the partitions is merged.
-The incremental algorithms, updates databases without having mine the data again from scratch.
+This representations should be easily understandable by the users.

+•Handling noisy or incomplete data. - The data cleaning methods are required that can handle the noise, incomplete objects while mining the data regularities.
+If data cleaning methods are not there then the accuracy of the discovered patterns will be poor.

+•Pattern evaluation. - It refers to interestingness of the problem.
+The patterns discovered should be interesting because either they represent common knowledge or lack novelty.

+Efficiency and scalability of data mining algorithms. - In order to effectively extract the information from huge amount of data in databases, data mining algorithm must be efficient and scalable.

+Parallel, distributed, and incremental mining algorithms. - The factors such as huge size of databases, wide distribution of data, and complexity of data mining methods motivate the development of parallel and distributed data mining algorithms.
+These algorithms divide the data into partitions which is further processed parallel.
+Then the results from the partitions are merged.
+The incremental algorithms, updates the databases without having to mine the data again from the scratch.